Teaching with CodeCosmos

 On Tuesday I started off class with The Art of Creative Coding.
 I wanted to show them the amazing stuff that’s at the intersection of art, design and software development using similar software and techniques to what we’re doing in class.

 The challenge for the day was to draw the Olympic Rings with code.
 In my sleep-deprived stupor I made the rookie mistake of not doing the challenge first myself to ensure that I showed the students everything they needed to know in order to be successful.
-I thought I had covered all of the bases by showing them a little bit about how the RGB colorspace works with stroke() and fill(), and how to use arc().
+I thought I had covered all of the bases by showing them a little bit about how the RGB colorspace works with stroke() and fill(), and how to use arc() (including a refresher on radians and the unit circle).

 The goals were to familiarize them with drawing order, colors, and how to solve a tricky problem, since the rings overlap in a way that requires a non-obvious solution.
 Since I hadn’t solved this myself, I failed to realize that the functions I had showed them were necessary but not sufficient to put together a simple solution to this challenge.